13th August 2021

 By Sarah Johnson

-The North Coast 500 is a driving route around the most remote and northerly part of Scotland boasting truly breathtaking views of our beautiful country.
-Each section of the route has different scenery and activities to offer; mountainous vistas in the west, wilderness and moor in the north, with sea cliffs and castles in the east – you will not run out of things to see and do.
-Here is a list of Away from the Ordinary’s favourite spots on the NC500 to help you decide where you would like to go when you visit.
+The North Coast 500 is a driving route around the most remote part of Scotland, boasting breathtaking views of our beautiful country.
+Each section of the NC500 has different scenery and activities to offer.
+There are mountainous vistas in the west, wilderness and moor in the north, and castles in the east.
+There are many things to see and do, so here are 11 tips for the NC500 by Away from the Ordinary to help you decide which bits are unmissable for you.

 1. Wester Ross

 The Wester Ross area is home to beautiful mountains, glens, and beaches.
 Pictured above is the view from Gairloch, looking toward the Torridon mountains.
-The mountains in Wester Ross make for challenging climbs and are spectacular to view from both the road and the peaks.
-There are beaches there too; Mellon Udrigle beach on a sunny day could be mistaken for the Caribbean.
+The mountains in Wester Ross make for challenging climbs and are spectacular to view from both the road and the peaks, while Mellon Udrigle beach on a sunny day could be mistaken for the Caribbean.

 2. The Torridon